When a business changes owner, its employees may be protected under the Transfer of Undertakings (Protection of Employment) regulations (TUPE).

 - service provision changes

-Transfers within the public sector aren’t usually covered by TUPE but some transfers from the public sector into the private sector are.
+Transfers within the public sector are not usually covered by TUPE but some transfers from the public sector into the private sector are.
 However, public-sector employees get similar protection.
-Read the codes of practice to find out more.
+Find out more about staff transfers in the public sector.

 This is where a business or part of a business moves from one employer to another.
 This can include mergers where 2 companies close and combine to form a new one.